 How to arrive to Tula, Hidalgo.
 How to get to the archaeological site.
 Visiting the Atlantes a majestic jewel in Hidalgo, México.

 When I was a little girl, a famous brand of sweet breads distributed a stamp album.
 The topic of this album was the pre-Hispanic civilizations.
-So there we were all: eating snacks to win a stamp about the Teotihuacan pyramids (es) or about the Monte Alban (es) site.
+So there we were all: eating snacks to win a stamp about the Teotihuacan or about the Monte Alban (es) site.
 There were also vessels from the zapotecas civilizations, etc. But there was an image that stayed engraved in my memory.
 It was the image of some giant stone warriors.
 These warriors were the Atlantes of Tula.
+On this article we will show you what can you see when you visit Tula archeological site.

 Our visit to Tula was nothing of chance, I came to make true the image from my childhood stamp album.
 I came to see these warriors with my own eyes.

-Being in the City of Mexico, we went to the bus station to go to Tula de Allende.
+Being in Mexico City, we went to the bus station to go to Tula de Allende.
 We took the subway, everything fine.
 We arrived at the bus station… but, wait:

 Why aren’t there any bus going to Tula? the answer was easy: we were at the SOUTH bus terminal.
 Routes to Tula left from the NORTH terminal.